Thirty-first EEGLAB Workshop – POSTPONED

 We sincerely wish you the best health and hope to meet all of you in Lublin..

-The 31st EEGLAB Workshop will take place from Monday, June 15 through Friday, June 19 in Lublin, Poland, about 3 hours by train from Warsaw.
+The 31st EEGLAB Workshop will take place at the John Paul II Catholic University of Lublin in Lublin, Poland, about 3 hour by train from Warsaw.
 Participants will be expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
 The tutorial workshop will introduce and demonstrate the use of the EEGLAB software environment and EEGLAB-linked tools for performing advanced analysis of EEG and related data, with detailed method expositions and practical exercises.
 There will be a poster session for participants and an excursion.